vparpoil/xlsx-export-site/docs/overview.md

 # Overview

 Generating Excel files with formatting is always a pain.
-This API allows any developper to generate Excel files with formatting in a few lines of code.
+This API allows any developer to generate Excel files with formatting in a few lines of code.

-With this API you can have : colors, conditional formating (enabling having icons in cells), merged cells etc.
+With this API you can have : colors, conditional formatting (enabling having icons in cells), merged cells etc.

 Here is a **real-life example** of what can be done with this API